 PROS OF DESEXING IN FEMALES

-Mammary Cancer potential reduction
+Mammary Cancer reduction of risk

 There is likely a reduction in risk of mammary neoplasia.
 The evidence is conflicting and a meta-analysis found overall the evidence showed only a weak association.
 Prevalence of mammary cancer varies by breed, so taking a look at the breed related studies is advised.

 You can monitor a dog for mammary neoplasia via palpation, so mammary cancer can be diagnosed early by dedicated owners (versus for example hemangiosarcoma).
+Around 50% of mammary tumours diagnosed in dogs are malignant.

 Age, hormonal control and breed are the main influencing factors when it comes to mammary cancer.
 A recent 2021 summary paper by Hart, expressed that the dangers of not desexing, in regards to mammary neoplasia, may be overrated.
-Mammary cancer in dog is generally treatable. (note - mammary cancer in cats is generally much more malignant).
+Mammary cancer in dog is often treatable. (note - mammary cancer in cats is generally much more malignant).

 “An Ancient Practice but a New Paradigm: Personal Choice for the Age to Spay or Neuter a Dog”